 When Dr. Min Gao first began studying ophthalmology, she dreamed of becoming an independent surgeon who could help restore sight to people in China.
-In 2006, Dr. Gao started her career working at Beijing Chaotan Hospital, and by 2014, she finished her PhD program.
-However, when she graduated, Dr. Gao joined the backlog of over 18,000 ophthalmologists in China waiting for training to perform cataract surgery.
+In 2006, Dr. Gao started her career working at Beijing Chaotan Hospital.
+By 2014, she finished her Ph.D. program.
+When she graduated, Dr. Gao joined the backlog of over 18,000 ophthalmologists in China, waiting for training to perform cataract surgery.

-Fortunately for Dr. Gao, her supervisor Dr. Xiao took notice of her initiative and served as her mentor.
-As one of HelpMeSee’s volunteer surgeons in the region, Dr. Xiao referred Dr. Gao to HelpMeSee for training in cataract surgery.
-Before long, Dr. Gao traveled to Chitrakoot, India, where HelpMeSee’s partner hospital Sadguru Netra Chikitsalaya (SNC) provided training in the Manual Small Incision Cataract Surgery (MSICS).
+Fortunately for Dr. Gao, her supervisor, Dr. Xiao, took notice of her initiative and served as her mentor.
+As one of HelpMeSee’s volunteer surgeons at the time, Dr. Xiao referred Dr. Gao for cataract surgery training.
+Before long, Dr. Gao traveled to Chitrakoot, India, where the hospital Sadguru Netra Chikitsalaya (SNC) provided instruction in Manual Small Incision Cataract Surgery (MSICS).

-After a few months of study and training alongside surgeons at SNC, Dr. Gao was ready to put her surgical skills to the test.
-At the end of Dr. Gao’s training, HelpMeSee’s medical officer Dr. Ranjit Maniar evaluated her surgical training and assessed that she had gained enough skills to begin treating cataract patients.
+After a few months of study alongside surgeons at SNC, Dr. Gao was ready to put her surgical skills to the test.
+At the end of Dr. Gao’s training, a HelpMeSee Medical Officer evaluated her surgical training and assessed that she had gained enough skills to begin treating cataract patients.

 “I am now in a position to make a difference in a meaningful way, I should thank my hospital, my supervisor, thank HelpMeSee and all the other people who have helped me.”